Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 }
 ```

-Follow [the installation section](../#installation) to add new React Native SDK dependencies.
+Follow [the installation section](../#installation) to add latest React Native SDK dependencies.

 ## Instrumentation

-New React Native SDK offers an API to instrument events.
+Latest React Native SDK offers an API to instrument events.
 To migrate to it, you need to update a few calls.
 The following sections detail which calls have changed.

 ### Initialization